benstraw/benstrawbridge.com/content/posts/moms-family-recipes-cookbook/index.md

   alt="Be Inspired"
 >}}

+## Photos of all the pages

+<!--more-->

 [My mom](https://www.louisestrawbridge.com/) made this book by hand and filled it with recipes handed down from her family and from my Dad's family as well as the recipes we had most often when I was growing up.
 It is one of my more frequently used reference cookbooks :smile:.

-<!--more-->

 {{< photo-gallery >}}

+{{< font-awesome "fa-solid fa-om" >}}